jamesmacwhite/gedling-borough-council-bin-calendars/README.md

 The calendar files are updated yearly overwriting the previous year, this is to maintain a consistent URL path for other software and a dynamic iCal subscribe URL.

-## Original calendar sources
+## PDF calendar sources (legacy)

-Gedling Borough Council produces the official calendars which were originally intended to be printed flyer documents.
-Gedling Borough Council no longer prints these document due to cost and sustainability.
-These are also available to be viewed as a PDF but this format is not very accessible.
-The location where these documents are hosted is on the `apps.gedling.gov.uk` domain within the following paths below.
-I don't believe there's a specific page that provides all of the PDF files in a single place, but with some file path snooping reveals the following naming convention to find them.
+Gedling Borough Council used to produce the official calendars which were originally intended to be printed flyer documents.
+Gedling Borough Council no longer prints these document due to cost and sustainability and since 2025/26 no longer creates the PDFs at all.
+The location where older documents are hosted is on the `apps.gedling.gov.uk` domain within the following paths below.

 If you wanted to view the original source documents, you can find all of the PDF files following the instructions below.